alexandrainst/danlp/docs/models/embeddings.md

 Pretrained Danish embeddings
 ============================
 This repository keeps a list of pretrained word embeddings publicly available in Danish.
-The `download_embeddings.py` and `load_embeddings.py` provides functions for downloading the wordembeddings as well as prepare them for use in popular NLP frameworks.
+The `download_embeddings.py` and `load_embeddings.py` provides functions for downloading the embeddings as well as prepare them for use in popular NLP frameworks.

 | Name | Model | Data | Vocab | Unit | Task  | Pretrainer |